FortiGate

 Since v7.0.1, there has been a change in default behavior.
 The 'set tie-break fib-best-match' option is extended to consider only the best routes.

-This works on manual, priority, and SLA SD-WAN service modes.
+This works on Manual Mode (manual), Best quality strategy (priority), and Lowest cost (SLA) strategy SD-WAN service modes.

 Solution